 Full-time DeSales University students are encouraged to study abroad during the fall semester of their sophomore, junior, or senior years in DeSales University’s program in Rome, Italy.
 Detailed information about this program is available from the program coordinator, Professor Elizabeth Rosa.

-The programs listed below are offered as certificate programs.
-These are available to ACCESS students who desire a systematic knowledge in one or several areas related to their current interests and plans.
-For complete details about the objectives and requirements of these certificate programs, students should contact the ACCESS office.
+Certificate programs are available to Adult Studies students who desire a systematic knowledge in one or several areas related to their current interests and plans.
+At least nine credits toward any certificate must be completed through DeSales.
+For complete details about the objectives and requirements of these certificate programs, students should contact the Adult Studies office.

 More information about DeSales University certificates is available at Undergraduate Programs (A-Z)